carvel-dev/carvel/proposals/ytt/005-semver/README.md

 * I want to access a semver's components so that I can easily change its representation.
 * I want to compare semvers, e.g. expect a given version to be larger than a known version.
 * I want to (de,in)crement the major, minor and/or patch version of a semver.
-* I want to add, change or remove a semver's prerelease identifier or metadata.
+* I want to add, change or remove a semver's prerelease identifier or build metadata.

 Starlark's standard library provides the means to achieve this.
 However, it sets a high bar and burdens configuration authors to write boilerplate code for common, industry standard operations.